rossellemacabata/csci330_spr2017/README.md

-# Database Design
+# CSCI330 Database Design and Concepts

-The purpose of this assignment is to use Java and SQL to create and load a database from text files.

-I have my own database account on the server mysql.cs.wwu.edu.

-My main and data parsing functions are in TestConnect.java
+## Spring 2017 WWU

+This project is one my undergrad projects for a database course.